benjag/bengryphon.com/src/content/blog/the-best-interview-question-ever.md

   <img src="/assets/airbag-warning.jpg" class="w-full h-60 object-cover border-radius" alt="Airbag warning label on sun visor">
 </div>

-## WARNING DEATH OR SERIOUS INJURY CAN OCCUR

 I was driving my daughter to preschool the other day when she piped up from the back seat:

 > Dada, what does that sign mean?